AlexandreDecan/portion/README.md

  - ``x.to_atomic()`` is equivalent to ``x.enclosure()`` but returns an ``AtomicInterval`` instead of an ``Interval`` object.

-Intervals can be iterated to access the underlying set of ``AtomicInterval``, sorted by their lower bounds.
+Intervals can be iterated to access the underlying ``AtomicInterval`` objects, sorted by their lower bounds.
-As intervals are automatically simplified, this implies their upper bounds are also sorted.
+Their lower bounds are also sorted, as intervals are automatically simplified.

 ```python
 >>> list(I.open(2, 3) | I.closed(0, 1) | I.closed(21, 24))